 As much as you’d like to tell yourself you can still hang with the kids, the reality is your recovery ability — the thing that actually dictates whether or not you can make progress — cannot deal with the same stress it could a decade ago.

 This being realistic part also applies to diet.
-No, you don’t need to “eat for size” at age forty-plus.
+No, you don’t need to “eat for size” at age 40-plus.
 Eating for size generally equals to eating for fatness at our age.
-After forty, the body just can’t process higher volumes of food and the rate of muscle growth is lower.
+After age 40, the body just can’t process higher volumes of food and the rate of muscle growth is lower.

 This also means you can’t afford to eat mindlessly (like you used to be able to) and use your activity levels to hide it.
 Eat more vegetables.
 Drink more water.
 Eat slightly less.
 Your heart and your joints will thank me.